michzio/Common-Functions-in-C/README.md

 9. Click Configure again to get rid of red entries in CMake-Gui and than click Generate

 10. Go to C:\opencv\cygwin directory in cmd.exe and build it using mingw32-make
+if compilation error related to standard threads than just commant out line 47 in detection_based_tracker.cpp i.e. //#define USE_STD_THREADS

 11. Use set(OpenCV_DIR "C:/opencv/cygwin") in CMakeLists.txt of current project